Smoothing effect for higher order dispersive equations and applications to nonlinear initial value problems: Abstract

 \section{Abstract}

 In this paper we deal with the initial value problem related to a family of dispersive inhomogeneous evolution equations $Pu=f$ with variable coefficients belonging to the class of $p$-evolution equations, $p\geq 2$.
 We study the smoothing effect produced by some spatial decay assumptions on the imaginary part of the subleading coefficient of the linear operator $P$.
 Then we apply this result to nonlinear problems with derivative nonlinearities obtaining existence and uniqueness of the solution in a suitable Sobolev class.
-The nonlinear equations considered include various equations of physical interest such as KdV-type and Kawahara-type equations.
+The nonlinear equations considered include various equations describing wave propagation in inhomogeneous media such as KdV-type and Kawahara-type equations with variable coefficients.

 \textit{2020 Mathematics Subject Classification}: Primary 35B65; Secondary 35G25, 35S05 \\ \textit{Keywords and phrases}: Smoothing estimates, $p$-evolution equations, nonlinear initial value problems